loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/crossplane/README.md

   than generic.
 - The `pull-request-vcluster` template referenced by the composition must exist for the vCluster instance reconciliation to succeed.
-- The Generator-vCluster Argo webhook path now waits for the internal `argocd-applicationset-controller` webhook service to answer a synthetic GitHub `ping` before Crossplane creates the external GitHub webhook objects.
+- The Generator-vCluster Argo CD webhook path now waits for the internal `argocd-applicationset-controller` webhook service to answer a synthetic GitHub `ping` before Crossplane creates the external GitHub webhook objects.
   If that hook job fails, inspect the `argocd-github-webhooks` Argo CD